 The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) has projected that the employment of telecommunications equipment installers and repairers will likely decrease by 4% during the 2014-2024 decade.
 During the same time frame, job opportunities for all types of line installers and repairers will grow by about 6%, per the BLS.

-The median annual salary earned by telecommunications equipment installers and repairers was reported as $54,570 in May 2015, according to the Bureau.
-The same source indicated that line installers and repairers working in the telecommunications industry earned a median salary of $52,920 a year, while those employed by electrical power-line companies earned a median of $66,450 annually.
+The median annual salary earned by telecommunications equipment installers and repairers was reported as $54,570 as of May 2015, according to the BLS.
+The same source indicated that line installers and repairers working in the telecommunications industry earned a median salary of $52,920 a year.

 Continuing Education Information